Thank you for your interest in the Alcohol Community Action Project (ACAP). ACAP was a 12 month pilot project which has now concluded.

-The Alcohol Community Action Project (ACAP) is a pilot project that supports people and organisations who want to prevent and redress alcohol-related harms in their communities across NSW in collaboration with the NSW government, local councils, police, health and the industry.
-The pilot project consists of two key resources; this website and a community adviser.
-It aims to ensure that the control of liquor outlets reflect the expectations and aspirations local communities and not be solely driven by the wishes of liquor industry.
+The pilot project consisted of two key resources; the website and a community adviser.
+It aimed to ensure that the control of liquor outlets reflect the expectations and aspirations local communities and not be solely driven by the wishes of liquor industry.

-ACAP helps explain the complexities of problematic liquor-related Development Applications (DA’s), liquor licensing and related approvals, and complaints about liquor outlets.
+ACAP helped explain the complexities of problematic liquor-related Development Applications (DA’s), liquor licensing and related approvals, and complaints about liquor outlets.
 ACAP helps people within communities to mobilise and achieve:

 - A community free from alcohol-related harms so everyone can safely enjoy public spaces day and night.